EliotOrando/Algo-practice/README.md

 # Algo-practice
-Repo to practice leetcode style algorithms and writing tests.
+Repo to practice leetcode style algorithms and writing tests in JavaScript.

 I'll be updating this every day or so.
 There are 3 branches